-Bagdogra Airport is located about 16kms from Siliguri township and is the nearest airport for Darjeeling.
-This small and cute airport has become a gateway to many great tourism places in North Bengal and Sikkim for both domestic and international passengers.
+Bagdogra Airport is located about 16kms from Siliguri township and is the nearest airport for Darjeeling and Sikkim.
+This small airport has become a gateway to many tourist destinations in North Bengal and Sikkim for both domestic and international passengers.

 While road transport is the only means for those making onward travel to Darjeeling area, the Gangtok passengers have an additional option.
 There are regular helicopter services

 Passengers disembarking at Bagdogra airport